Mezuzah Scrolls (Parchments)

 Every letter in the mezuzah must correctly be formed.
 A crack at any omission or the parchment can invalidate the scroll.
 It is essential that it bought from a retailer or a scribe.
-Mezuzah scrolls are wrapped up and affixed to the doorposts of Jewish homes, designating the house as Jewish and reminding those who reside thereof the link to G‑d and their heritage.
+Mezuzah scrolls are wrapped up and affixed to the Home doorways of Jewish people So that one can distinguish between a house in which Jews live and a house where gentiles live.

-Judaism isn’t confined to synagogues.
+Judaism is much more than prayers in the synagogue.
 We work hard inside familiarity and the comfort of our own houses for spirituality.
-The mezuzah on the doorpost reminds people who walk through that G‑dly life and the Torah accompany them wherever they go.
+The mezuzot in the doorways remind people who walk through them; that G‑dly life and the Torah accompany them wherever they go.